 Antibiotics are used in medicine and agriculture against bacterial infections and bacterial growth in food.
 There are several classes of antibiotic, and this article explains the bacteriocidal or bacteriostatic activity of each.

 Penicillin was the first antibiotic to be discovered.
-Ernest Fleming discovered penicillin in 1928 when he accidentally left bacterial cultures uncovered near an open window.
+Alexander Fleming discovered penicillin in 1928 when he accidentally left bacterial cultures uncovered near an open window.

 This lead to the contamination of the cultures with mold spores, which produced a compound that killed the bacteria.
 This compound was later named penicillin by Fleming.
 Penicillin is part of a class of antibiotics called β-lactams.
 These antibiotics are characterized by a beta-lactam ring in the molecule’s center, and function by interfering with the synthesis of the bacterial cell wall.